gopalsomasundaram/ETHEREUM-BLOCKCHAIN/README.md

 Then you can freely use the website to store product details and retreive them using just any one of the information you had previously enjoyed.

-We hope you enjoyed our project for the byteVerse hackathon and we thank you for you patience.
+We hope you enjoyed our project for the byteVerse hackathon and we thank you for you patience and taking time to review out project.